 What does the arrow in the transistor symbol indicate?

 The arrow in the transistor symbol indicates the direction of the flow of holes i.e. the direction of conventional current.

 List some applications of transistors.

-Transistors are used for amplification and switching purpose
+- Transistors are used for amplification and switching purposes.

 Are all the regions in a transistor doped?

 Yes, all the regions in a transistor are doped.